 If you can relate to any of these points you may be one of the 1 in 6 couples who need more investigations.
 Whilst facing this can be challenging it can in fact, help you on your way to finding a solution and moving closer to a pregnancy.
 Seeking help may be your first step to creating your little miracle.

 Fertility Solutions offer free and confidential consultations with a fertility nurse, either face to face at our clinics or over the phone.
-To organised a free appointment email us or call on 1300 FERTILITY (337 845)
+To organise a free appointment email us or call on 1300 FERTILITY (337 845)